kumuluz/blog.sunesis.si/_posts/2015-06-04-microservices-with-java-ee-and-kumuluzee.markdown

 }
 {% endhighlight %}

 As you can see the microservice is exactly the same as any other Java EE app.
 As of right now we have to manually manage transactions as the JTA module is not yet available.
 We can do so by either creating a simple CDI interceptor that will start and commit them or manually do it in every method.
-Either way, sometimes a more transparency may be a good thing.
+Either way, sometimes a bit more transparency may be a good thing.

 > NOTE: A microservice can and should contain multiple REST resources.
 To put it differently; it should contain as many REST resources as it needs to perform the functions it is designed to do.